deniskrut/Vehicle-Detection/README.md

 ![YUV channel 1][image2b]
 ![YUV channel 2][image2c]

 I've estimated the classification performance of given set of parameters by training and testing the classifier on just HOG output.
-I've learned that `pixel_per_cell == 16` and `hog_channel == 0` produce almost as good classification as `pixel_per_cell == 8` and `hog_channel == "ALL"`, while taking much less time to execute.
+I've learned that `pixel_per_cell == 16` and `hog_channel == 0` produce almost as good classification as `pixel_per_cell == 8` and `hog_channel == "ALL"` (98% vs 99% accuracy), while taking much less time to execute.
 I've adjusted other parameters of the pipeline on the former, and then switched to the later.

 Following parameters produced best classification accuracy, so these are my final parameters: